csc-training/portable-gpu-programming/sycl/exercises/02-axpy/Readme.md

       });
     }).wait();
 ```
-In this case `.wait()`  method pauses the prorgam until the the operation is
+In this case `.wait()`  method pauses the prorgam until the the operation is  completed
 ### Step 5: Access the results on the host
 When using USM and `malloc_device` the transfer from device to host needs to be explicitely coded.
 The same method `memcopy()` is used: